Tropical Density Estimation of Phylogenetic Trees

 \subsection{Non-parametric Estimation of Gene Tree Distribution}

 Suppose we have an i.i.d. sample of trees $\mathcal{S}:= \{T_1, \ldots, T_N \}\subset \Tn$.
 Our goal is to estimate the gene tree distribution from $\mathcal{S}$ over the space of ultrametrics $\Tn$.
+Here we assume that the 'non-outlying trees’ are independently sampled from some unknown distribution which we are interested in estimating and ’outlying trees’ sampled from a different distribution.
 Our non-parametric density estimator with the tropical metric over the space of ultrametrics $\Tn$ mimics a classical kernel density estimator (KDE) formulated as:

 where $k$ is a non-negative function defined over $\Tn$ such that